20lives/dmote/doc/options.md

 ###### Parameter `intrinsic`

 An angle in radians.
 Intrinsic pitching occurs early in key placement.
-It is typically intended to produce a tactile break between two rows of keys, as in the typewriter-like terracing common on flat keyboards with OEM-profile caps.
+It is typically intended to produce a tactile break between two rows of keys, as in the typewriter-like terracing common on flat keyboards with OEM-profile or similarly angled caps.

 ###### Parameter `progressive`